telerik/xaml-docs/controls/radcollectionnavigator/features/customize-commands.md

 	{{endregion}}

-Modifying the methods will result in the following addition when trying to move to the next item:
+Modifying the methods will result in the following action when trying to move to the next item:

 ![collectionnavigator 03](../images/collectionnavigator_03.png)